Comparing Two Proxy Methods for Causal Identification: Causal Target Identification With Proxies via Array Decomposition

 \subsection{Discrete Hidden Variable Models}

-The array decomposition approach in discrete models is a special case of Kruskal’s uniqueness theorem for the Candecomp/Parafac (CP) decomposition of a three-way array (or data tensor, informally), as noted in \citet{allman2015parameter}.
-The theorem provides conditions under which any factor of the full law of hidden and observed variables is identified up to latent state labels, and rules out any lower-dimensional representation of the latent variable \citep{kruskal1977three}.
+The array decomposition approach in discrete models is a special case of Kruskal’s uniqueness theorem for the Candecomp/Parafac (CP) decomposition of a three-way array (i.e., third-order tensor), as noted in \citet{allman2015parameter}.
+The theorem gives general conditions for uniqueness of a three-way array decomposition.
+Applied to the distribution of the observed variables, it provides conditions under which any factorization of the full law of hidden and observed variables is identified up to latent state labels, and rules out representations with a lower-dimensional latent variable.

-The remainder of this section presents the theorem and examines in detail how its assumptions relate to those of Kuroki and Pearl (2014).
-A detailed and concise proof of the theorem is provided in \citet{rhodes20101818}.
+The remainder of this section presents the theorem and examines how its assumptions relate to those of Kuroki and Pearl (2014).
+A concise proof of the theorem is provided by \citet{rhodes20101818}, and the theorem is discussed at length in \citet{stegeman2007kruskal} and \citet{Derksen2013}.